 CBA’s Report:

-Daycare applied and received a grant.
+Daycare applied and received a $11,500 grant from the state.
 They increased pay by $4 per hour during the pandemic until other daycare centers reopen.
-Amanda presented to the government about childcare.
+Amanda was called by the state to participate in a Zoom meeting with Patty Murray about childcare.
 The state wants to fund daycares similarly to schools, with the state possibly funding healthcare.
-They are at about half capacity so the staff have time to do extra work.
+The Daycare is at about half capacity so the staff have time to do extra work.

 Preschool remains closed.